cirosantilli/china-dictatorship/CONTRIBUTING.md

     People don't have that much time to waste.

+    If you are still certain that you want really want to shitpost, first see some tips at: https://github.com/cirosantilli/china-dictatorship#shitpost

 -   swearing/being very aggressive on a [`not-shitpost`](https://github.com/cirosantilli/china-dictatorship) post.

     Keep in mind that [Ciro's Chinese sucks](https://github.com/cirosantilli/china-dictatorship#does-ciro-santilli-speak-chinese), so he may not get the full nuance of your comment, especially if you use a ton of [slang](https://github.com/cirosantilli/china-dictatorship#slang).